-As of December 31, 2022 and June 30, 2023 equity securities accounted for under the equity method had a carrying value of approximately \$1.5 billion for both periods.
-Our share of gains and losses, including impairments, are included as a component of other income (expense), net, in the Consolidated Statements of Income.
-See Note 6 for further details on other income (expense), net.
+As of December 31, 2022 and September 30, 2023, equity securities accounted for under the equity method had a carrying value of approximately \$1.5 billion for both periods.
+Our share of gains and losses, including impairments, are included as a component of OI&E, in the Consolidated Statements of Income.
+See Note 6 for further details on OI&E.